 In the United States, chiropractic is often considered a complementary health approach.
-According to the 2007 National Health Interview Survey (NHIS), which included a comprehensive survey of the use of complementary health approaches by Americans, about 8 percent of adults (more than 18 million) and nearly 3 percent of children (more than 2 million) had received chiropractic or osteopathic manipulation in the past 12 months.
-Additionally, an analysis of NHIS cost data found that adults in the United States spent approximately $11.9 billion out-of-pocket on visits to complementary health practitioners—$3.9 billion of which was spent on visits to practitioners for chiropractic or osteopathic manipulation.
+According to the 2017 National Health Interview Survey (NHIS), which included a comprehensive survey of the use of complementary health approaches by Americans, the use of chiropractic care by adults increased from 9.1 percent in 2012 to 10.3 percent in 2017.
+Among children, however, there was no significant difference in the use of chiropractic care during this same time period (3.5 percent in 2012 and 3.4 percent in 2017).
+Additionally, an analysis of 2012 NHIS cost data found that adults in the United States spent approximately $11.9 billion out-of-pocket on visits to complementary health practitioners—$3.9 billion of which was spent on visits to practitioners for chiropractic or osteopathic manipulation.

 Many people who seek chiropractic care have low-back pain.
 People also commonly seek chiropractic care for other kinds of musculoskeletal pain (e.g., neck, shoulder), headaches, and extremity (e.g., hand or foot) problems.

 An analysis of the use of complementary health approaches for back pain, based on data from the 2002 NHIS, found that chiropractic was by far the most commonly used therapy.
 Among survey respondents who had used any of these therapies for their back pain, 74 percent (approximately 4 million Americans) had used chiropractic.
 Among those who had used chiropractic for back pain, 66 percent perceived “great benefit” from their treatments.

 During the initial visit, chiropractors typically take a health history and perform a physical examination, with a special emphasis on the spine.
 Other examinations or tests such as x-rays may also be performed.
 If chiropractic treatment is considered appropriate, a treatment plan will be developed.